SciML/Catalyst.jl/docs/src/tutorials/models.md

 Phys.
 2000) will be used to generate stochastic differential equations.

 #### Stochastic simulations using discrete stochastic simulation algorithms
-Instead of solving SDEs one can create a stochastic jump process model using integer copy numbers and a discrete stochastic simulation algorithm (i.e.
-Gillespie Method or Kinetic Monte Carlo).
+Instead of solving SDEs, one can create a stochastic jump process model using integer copy numbers and a discrete stochastic simulation algorithm (i.e., Gillespie Method or Kinetic Monte Carlo).
 This can be done using:
 ```julia
 using DiffEqJump